qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

             • Leds left and right indicate active layer.
             • ⁽¹⁾ One led on the _FUN layer is bright white, indicating which descramble mode is active (see below).
+            • Leds can be switched on/off on the _RAR layer (MLed, SLeds).

   Usage